ebullient/obsidian-day-planner-og/README.md

 - [ ] 16:30 Reading
 - [ ] 17:20 Prep for tomorrow's meetings
 - [ ] 18:00 END

 ```

-This is also provided as a file in [day-planner-example.md](https://github.com/lynchjames/obsidian-day-planner/blob/main/examples/day-planner-example.md).
+This is also provided as a file in [day-planner-example.md](https://raw.githubusercontent.com/ebullient/obsidian-day-planner-og/blob/main/examples/day-planner-example.md).

+### Day Planner Note structure

-The Day Planner heading and `---` rule are used to identify the extent of the Day Planner.
-A heading must be used but can be `#`, `##`, `###` or `####`.
+- The `# Day Planner` heading marks the beginning of the Day Planner in a note.
+This heading can be `#`, `##`, `###` or `####`.

-The format of the task list items is important as this is what is used to calculate the times of each task and the intervals between tasks.
-The format used should be:

- `- [ ] HH:mm Task text`
+- Tasks are defined as `- [ ] HH:mm Task text`

- **24 hour times should be used.**
+  The **HH:mm** syntax is crucial as it designates the specific block timings. **24 hour times should be used.**

   Nested checklist items or bullets are now also supported to capture sub-tasks of a timed task.
 Timed tasks must be at the top level of the checkbox list.

- `BREAK` and `END` are keywords that define breaks and the end to the time tracking for the tasks.
-They are not case sensitive so `break` and `end` can also be used.
-Both `BREAK` and `END` keywords are configurable and can be customized in Day Planner settings tab.

- `END` is used as an item with a time to give an accurate time interval for the last task, *"Prep for tomorrow's meetings"* at 17:00 in this example.
+- **`BREAK`** and **`END`** are essential keywords defining breaks and the conclusion of the day's tracking.
+You can customize these in the Day Planner's settings, to replace `BREAK` or `END` with phrases of your choice.

+  - `END` serves two purposes:
+    - It provides an end to the last task of the day, so the duration alloted to that task is accurate.
+    - It marks the end of the Day Planner.
+If your note has content after the `END` keyword, it will not be updated by the plugin.

+### Task updating

- The note will update automatically: tasks in the past will be checked and marked as complete.
+If the Day Planner is linked to a note, and "Complete past planner items" is enabled, the plugin will update the note as the day progresses: tasks in the past will be checked and marked as complete.

 Using the example above, at 14:30 the note would have automatically updated to: